Migration Period art

 Migration Period art denotes the artwork of the Germanic peoples during the Migration period (c.
-300 – 900).
+300 – 800).
 It includes the Migration art of the Germanic tribes on the continent, as well the start of the Insular art or Hiberno-Saxon art of the Anglo-Saxon and Celtic fusion in Britain and Ireland.
 It covers many different styles of art including the polychrome style and the animal style.
 After Christianization, Migration Period art developed into various schools of Early Medieval art in Western Europe which are normally classified by region, such as Anglo-Saxon art and Carolingian art, before the continent-wide styles of Romanesque art and finally Gothic art developed.

 Background

-In the 3rd century, the Roman Empire almost collapsed and its army was becoming increasingly Germanic in make-up, so that in the 4th century when Huns pushed German tribes westward, they spilled across the Empire's borders and began to settle there.
-The Visigoths settled in Italy and then Spain, in the north the Franks settled into Gaul and western Germany, and in the 5th century the Angles, Saxons and Jutes invaded Britain.
-By the close of the 6th century the Western Roman Empire was almost completely replaced with smaller less politically organized, but vigorous, Germanic kingdoms.
+In the 3rd century CE the Roman Empire almost collapsed and the make-up of its army became increasingly Germanic.
+In the 4th century when the Huns pushed various Germanic tribes westward, some Germanic groups spilled across the Empire's borders and began to settle there.
+The Visigoths settled in Italy and then in Hispania (Spain), in the north the Franks settled into Gaul and western Germany, and in the 5th century the Angles, Saxons and Jutes invaded Britain, while the Ostrogoths established themselves in Italy.
+By the close of the 6th century the Western Roman Empire had been almost completely replaced with smaller, less politically-organized, but vigorous Germanic kingdoms.

 Although these kingdoms were never homogeneous, they shared certain common cultural features.
-They settled in their new lands and became farmers and fishermen.
-Archaeological evidence shows no tradition of monumental artwork, such as architecture or large sculpture in permanent materials, but a preference instead for "mobile" art for personal display, usually also with a practical function, such as weapons, horse harness, tools, and jewelry which fastened clothes.
-The surviving art of the Germanic peoples is almost entirely personal adornment, portable, and before conversion to Christianity was buried with its owner.
+The new arrivals settled in their new lands and became farmers and fishermen.
+Archaeological evidence has detected no tradition of monumental artwork, such as architecture or large sculpture in permanent materials, but a preference instead for "mobile" art for personal display, usually also with a practical function, such as weapons, horse-harness, tools, and jewelry which fastened clothes.
+The surviving art of the Germanic peoples is almost entirely personal adornment and portable.
+Before conversion to Christianity, artworks were buried with their owners.
 Much art in organic materials has no doubt not survived.